 CO1: conduct a specific experiment from a given list, applying theoretical knowledge and practical skills to accurately complete the procedure and obtain reliable results.

 CO2: articulate the theoretical background and principles underlying the chosen experiment.

 CO3: demonstrate their understanding of the experiment through oral questioning and discussion.

 CO4: well-organized and accurate practical file documenting all experiments conducted.

+MASTER OF SCIENCE (FYIP) MATHEMATICS (SEMESTER-II) COURSE TITLE: MECHANICS LAB-II COURSE CODE: FMAM-2398

+Credits: 0-0-1 Max Marks: 30

-Master of Science (Semester System) (12+5 System of Education with multiple Entries and Exits) (Session-2024-25) MASTER OF SCIENCE (FYIP) MATHEMATICS (SEMESTER-II) COURSE TITLE: MECHANICS LAB-II COURSE CODE: FMAP-2398 Ext Marks: 20 CA:5 Time: 3 Hours Max Marks: 25 Pass Mark: 7 Credits: 0-0-1(2 Hours/ week) Instructions to Practical Examiner Question paper is to be set on the spot jointly by the external and internal examiners.
-Two copies of the same to be submitted for the record to COE office, KanyaMahaVidyalaya, Jalandhar General Guidelines for Practical Examination I. The distribution of marks is as follows: Marks: 20 i) One experiment 7 Marks ii) Brief Theory 5 Marks iii) Viva-Voce 4 Marks iv) Record (Practical file) 4 Marks II.
-There will be one session of 3 hours duration.
+Instructions to Practical Examiner

+Question paper is to be set on the spot jointly by the external and internal examiners.
+Two copies of the same to be submitted for the record to COE office, Kanya Maha Vidyalaya, Jalandhar

+General Guidelines for Practical Examination

+The distribution of marks is as follows:

+- i) One experiment 10 Marks

+- ii) Brief Theory 7 Marks

+- iii) Viva-Voce 7 Marks

+- iv) Record (Practical file) 6 Marks

+- II.
+There will be one session of 2 hours duration.
 The paper will have one session.
-Paper will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner.
-III.
-Number of candidates in a group for practical examination should not exceed 12.
-IV.
-In a single group no experiment is to be allotted to more than three examinees in any group.
-List of Experiments - 1.
-To determine the value of acceleration due to gravity at a place with Kater's pendulum. - 2.
+Paper will consist of 5 experiments, out of which an examinee will mark 4 experiments and one of these is to be allotted by the external examiner.

+- III.
+The number of candidates in a group for practical examination should not exceed 12.

+- IV.
+In a single group, no experiment should be allotted to more than three examinees.

+List of Experiments

+- 1. To determine the value of acceleration due to gravity at a place with Kater's pendulum. - 2.
 To find the moment of inertia of a flywheel. - 3.
 To find the moment of inertia of an irregular body about an axis through its centre of gravity with a torsion pendulum. - 4.
 To find the value of surface tension of mercury by using Quink's method. - 5.
 To determine the surface tension of water by noting its rise in a capillary tube. - 6.
 To find the coefficient of viscosity of water by noting its flow through a capillary tube of uniform bore.

 Text and Reference Books:

-1. Practical Physics Vol.II, T.S.
-Bhatia, Gursharan Kaur, Iqbal Singh, Vishal Publications 2.
+- 1. Practical Physics Vol.II, T.S.
+Bhatia, Gursharan Kaur, Iqbal Singh, Vishal Publications - 2.
 Practical Physics, C.L.
 Arora, S. Chand & Co.